 Superstar with the Yankees

-Maris was terrific from the get-go in New York, winning back-to-back AL MVPs in '60 and '61.
+Maris was terrific from the get-go in New York, winning back-to-back AL MVP Awards in 1960 and 1961.
 In 1960 he just barely wrested the trophy from teammate Mickey Mantle.
-Though today overshadowed by his '61 fireworks, his 1960 was in ways as good or better than his 1961 season; for instance, in 1960 he led the league in slugging percentage, while in 1961, even with 61 home runs, he was only 4th.
+Though today overshadowed by his 1961 fireworks, his 1960 season was in ways as good or better than his 1961 season; for instance, in 1960 he led the league in slugging percentage, while in 1961, even with 61 home runs, he was only 4th.
 He led the league in RBI both seasons and was second in the league in OPS+ in 1960, but only fourth in 1961.
 He won a Gold Glove in 1960 but not in 1961.

 The treatment of Maris by the New York press in 1961 did much to thin his hair and smudge his image as a player.
 While they obsessed on the record, he focused on winning.
 Being a private person was also not a good mix in a media capital like New York.
 Yet, he was considered a great teammate by his fellows, and a good family man to boot.
-He was blessed with a superlative arm and played the tricky right field corner at original Yankee Stadium as well as any.
-He was as good a clutch hitter as the Yankees ever had, and with Mantle represented a one-two punch that rivaled even the 1927 Murderer's Row Ruth-Gehrig Yankees.
-The 1961 team hit 240 homers, a record which also stood for decades until the same combination of parks, arms, strike zones, PEDs, and maple bats goosed home run totals in Baseball's 2nd Lively Ball era.
+He was blessed with a superlative arm and played the tricky right field corner at original Yankee Stadium as well as anyone.
+He was as good a clutch hitter as the Yankees ever had, and with Mantle represented a one-two punch that rivaled even the 1927 Murderer's Row of Ruth and Lou Gehrig.
+The 1961 team hit 240 homers, a record which also stood for decades until the same combination of parks, arms, strike zones, PEDs, and maple bats goosed home run totals in baseball's second Lively Ball era.

 In 2010, researchers from SABR uncovered two errors in the 1961 statistical record that affected Maris's standing among league leaders that season, one dropping him into an AL tie, the other raising him above one.
 A single extra RBI had been credited to him on a run that had scored on an error, tying him at 141 for the AL lead with Jim Gentile, while a run originally credited to Mantle was found to have been scored by Bill Skowron, giving Maris the unilateral league lead.